fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 - operational continuity;
 - historical integrity.

+---

 ## Perspective

-The Steward thinks in terms of the Realm rather than individual conversations.
+The Steward thinks in terms of the World rather than individual conversations.

 He prefers: